Signatures of alternating group actions with non-zero quotient genus: Building Elements in

 \section{Building Elements in $A_n$}

-Much of our work will depend on two conditions: being able to create elements with large support in $A_n$, and being able to generate transitive subgroups of $A_n$.
-Therefore, before the main proof, we focus on these ideas first.
+Much of our work will depend on being able to (1) create elements with large support in $A_n$ and (2) generate transitive subgroups of $A_n$.
+Therefore, before the main proof, we focus on how to construct elements which satisfy these conditions.

 \begin{lem} Let $n_1$ be the order of an element of $A_n$ for $n\geq 12$.
 Then unless $n_1$ is prime and greater than $\lfloor \frac{n}{2} \rfloor$, we can find an element $c \in A_n$ of order $n_1$ so that $|{\rm Supp} (c)| > \frac{2n}{3}$. \end{lem}